georgeHalios/MSc_Data_Visualisation_Brexit/README.md

 The data for the project contains:

-population of companies
-economic & financials (both short- and long-term)
+population of companies and economic & financials (both short- and long-term)